katkan746/HoneyPot/Cowrie/README.md

 ---

-## Finding 2 — Six tools account for 90% of the traffic
+## Finding 2 — Six tools account for 90% of the sessions

 HASSH is a fingerprint of the way an SSH client negotiates encryption settings at the start of a connection.
 It identifies the software in use, not the machine that runs it.
-Counted across all sessions:
+Counted by session:

 | HASSH | Sessions | Share |
 |---|---|---|